yashtiwari912/yashtiwari912/README.md

 ###

 <p align="left">Hi there!
 I’m Yash Tiwari, a dedicated web developer and software engineer based in Jabalpur, India.
-With a solid foundation in data structures and algorithms, I’ve solved over 1000 DSA problems on platforms like GeeksforGeeks, showcasing my problem-solving abilities and passion for continuous learning. 🚀
+With a solid foundation in data structures and algorithms, I’ve solved over 1000 DSA problems on platforms like GeeksforGeeks,LeetCode and CodeChef showcasing my problem-solving abilities and passion for continuous learning. 🚀
 <br>
 I am proficient in building full-stack applications using the MERN Stack (MongoDB, Express.js, React, and Node.js), creating seamless interactions between the front-end and back-end systems.
 Currently, I am deepening my knowledge of Next.js, focusing on server-side rendering and optimizing web applications.
 Additionally, I have experience in developing mobile applications using Java, enhancing my versatility as a software engineer.
 <br>